-Celebrating the 27th year of the largest free Folk Festival in the country, the Lowell Folk Festival, in partnership with the Brush Art Gallery and Studios and the Cultural Organization of Lowell is pleased to announce the 8th annual Art in the Courtyard, an arts and fine crafts component of the Lowell Folk Festival.
+Celebrating the 28th year of the largest free Folk Festival in the country, the Lowell Folk Festival, in partnership with the Brush Art Gallery and Studios is pleased to announce the 8th annual Art in the Courtyard, an arts and fine crafts component of the Lowell Folk Festival.
 This exciting collaboration will provide an opportunity for visitors to view and purchase some of the finest art and craft works being produced.

-Art in the Courtyard will be held in the shaded, brick-lined courtyard between the National Historical Park Visitor Center and the Brush Art Gallery.
+Art in the Courtyard takes place on Saturday, July 26 noon - 7:30 pm and Sunday, July 27 noon - 6:00 pm and will be held in the shaded, brick-lined courtyard between the National Historical Park Visitor Center and the Brush Art Gallery.
 Tents will be set up to provide a welcoming place, rain or shine.
 Conveniently situated between Market Street and the Dutton Stage, one of the main music and dance stages of the Folk Festival, Art in the Courtyard is a high-traffic spot during the festival.
 In addition to this, local artists will be displaying and selling their artwork at the Brush Art Gallery and Studios creating a strong center for art and fine crafts for the Lowell Folk Festival.
 The Festival draws over 100,000 visitors each year.

 Volunteers will be available during the day to give you a break so that you can visit the nearby Festival food tents to sample a wide variety of delicious ethnic foods.